StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [x] The distribution of the king's inheritance equally among his sons, leading to fractured power and destructive succession disputes between brothers.
 1. [x] The growing influence of a court role known as "the mayor of the palace", leading to a decrease of the king's power.

-# Which of these statments about Brunhilda are true?
+# Which of these statments about Brunhilda are true? {#which-of-these-statments-about-brunhilda-are-true}

 1. [x] She was the wife of Sigebert I.
 1. [x] She was a Visigothic princess.